What is 4PL logistics: Difference between 3PL and 4PL logistics

 CEVA Logistics

 • DB Schenker offers Lead Logistics as their umbrella platform covering 4PL solutions, freight management, and transport services.
 The German company employs 76,000 people and leverages years of global logistics experience.
 Their engineers create customized services specifically for cross-border supply chain requirements.
+Their cross-border specialization is particularly relevant for European operations — DB Schenker has customs documentation depth and multi-jurisdiction compliance.

 • Geodis introduced Upply in 2018, a multimodal digital freight marketplace serving customers across 168 countries.
 This French provider specializes in freight forwarding, contract logistics, and supply chain optimization.
 Their platform connects shippers, forwarders, and logistics players through transparent pricing and mode selection.